Live Home 3D Workspace

 The Roof Poly tool lets you add a roof of other than rectangular shape.
 Unlike the AutoRoof, this tool lets you specify the area the roof should take.
 (Pro edition only)

-Note that the program creates floors and ceilings automatically as soon as you create a room (a closed shape made out of walls).
+Note that the app creates floors and ceilings automatically as soon as you create a room (a closed shape made out of walls).
 Therefore, you don't have to add ceilings or floors in most cases.

 The Terrain Rect tool adds a rectangular terrain.
 (Pro edition only)